-Eeyou Istchee Baie-James provokes wonder.
+Eeyou Istchee Baie-James will amaze you.
 Its immense lakes, wild rivers, Northern Lights, seemingly endless forest, and wealth of wildlife are truly humbling.

 Discover covered bridges, witnesses of the past.
 Meet artisans and listen to native legends.
-Enjoy the many activities which take place here: fishing, camping, hiking or four-wheeling on trails, canoeing, kayaking, biking, climbing, rafting, canoeing and kayaking, etc. Hunting is the featured activity in autumn while in winter, the scenic snowmobile, cross country skiing and snowshoeing trails unveil new facets of the vast blank spaces of the Eeyou Istchee Baie-James region.
+Enjoy the many activities which take place here: fishing, camping, hiking or four-wheeling on trails, canoeing, kayaking, biking, climbing, rafting, etc. Hunting is the featured activity in autumn while in winter, the scenic snowmobile, cross country skiing and snowshoeing trails unveil new facets of the vast blank spaces of the Eeyou Istchee Baie-James region.

 Located roughly 800 kms north of Montreal, the region is bordered to the west by Ontario and James Bay, to the south by Abitibi-Temiscamingue and to the east by Saguenay-Lac-St-Jean regions.
 Finally, to the North by the Nunavik region.

 Two types of vegetation fashion the landscape of the region.
-The forest, almost impenetrable, is sprinkled with groves, hardwoods and a wide variety of bushes and is brimming with edible plants and wild berries.
+The forest, almost impenetrable, is sprinkled with groves, hardwoods, and a wide variety of bushes and is brimming with edible plants and wild berries.
 A little further north, the undergrowth thins out, the hardwoods gradually disappear and the spruces become smaller in sizes and numbers; the boreal forest gives way to the taiga.
-The cladonie or caribou moss grows very slowly and it takes several years to form large green fronds that line the shallow soils and acidic region.
+The cladonia or caribou moss grows very slowly and it takes several years to form large green fronds that line the shallow soils and acidic region.

-Despite its calm appearance, the forest is home to at least forty species of mammals, including wolves, lynx, foxes, bears and moose.
-In the sky, sheltered beneath the twigs, perched on branches or paddling on the waters, birds make their presence felt and their calls heard.
-Ducks, snow geese, snowy owls, eagles, falcons, ptarmigans, Canada geese, and loons figure among the bird life of the region.
+Despite its calm appearance, the forest is home to at least forty species of mammals, including wolves, lynx, foxes, bears, and moose.
+In the sky, sheltered beneath the twigs, perched on branches, or paddling on the waters, birds make their presence felt and their calls heard.
+Ducks, snow geese, snowy owls, eagles, falcons, ptarmigans, Canada geese, and loons figure among the birdlife of the region.

 The abundance of its aquatic fauna is increasingly recognized and the diversity as well as the enormous size of certain specimens makes the region a real paradise for fishing enthusiasts.
 Anglers travel a long way to try their luck fishing for walleye, lake trout, brook trout, pike and other species in the crystal-clear waters of the territory.